Why employee experience matters: Understanding the ROI

-Working during a pandemic has increased the intrigue around how managers and their teams are approaching the topic of workplace wellbeing.
-After all, it’s no secret that there’s a strong correlation between teams who prioritize their emotional, physical and mental health, and impactful work that reaches performance metrics.
-Ultimately it boils down to learning the signs that your team needs to emphasize their wellbeing, how to support them and what types of methods can be applied.
+The intrigue around how managers and their teams are approaching the topic of workplace wellbeing has increased over the last year.
+It’s no secret that there’s a strong correlation between teams who prioritize emotional, physical and mental wellbeing, and impactful work.
+Ultimately it boils down to learning the warning signs pointing towards your teams wellbeing.
+Remember, managers need to support employees and learn helpful, applicable methods for a healthy team.

 In fact 39% of Officevibe users have expressed that their work is taking a negative toll on their work related stress level.

 It’s never too late to do something good for yourself, and for your team.
-With the end of the year fast approaching, we’re exploring: what it means for managers to prioritize employee wellbeing, and how to do so while also improving employee engagement.
+We’re exploring: what it means for managers to prioritize employee wellbeing, and how to do so while also improving employee engagement.

-Our senior leadership team decided it was paramount for us to walk the talk and use Officevibe’s pulse surveys to check-in with our team.
-Using the data we gathered it became clear that there were several key contributors directly linked to low employee engagement and consequently, employee wellbeing.
+Our senior leadership team decided it was paramount for us to walk the talk and use Officevibe’s pulse survey tool to check-in with our team.
+Using the data we gathered, it was clear that there were several key contributors linked to low employee engagement and employee wellbeing.

-As we put our people-first approach into action, we were able to quickly turn things around.
+As we put our people-first approach into action, we quickly turned things around.
 We came up with solutions that fit our needs and increased workplace wellbeing.
 Taking the time to listen to employees via our pulse surveys, then following up with deeper and more meaningful discussions in 1-on-1s let them know that we support each other.

 ❤️ Check out our full team story here!